growthwise/cpa-ai-buildday/README.md

 _The activities we are doing are system agnostic, they should work if you are using Windows, or if you are using a Mac_

+_Whilst the Focus today is for Claude Cowork many of the exercises will also work in OpenAI Codex_

 ## Resources

 The aim of today is to learn to build with AI tools